 The committee concludes that the intended learning outcomes have been adequately concretised with regard to content, level and orientation and meet international requirements.
 The intended learning outcomes reflect the Dublin descriptors.
-The programme is research driven, which is also reflected in the intended learning outcomes.
-The committee is of the opinion that the broad scope of the programme (as reflected in the Subject-specific Reference Framework for Economics) could be made more explicit in the intended learning outcomes and in the course titles.
+The programme combines a research driven orientation with integration of theory and practice, which is also reflected in the intended learning outcomes.
+Moreover, the programme's focus on tax-economics and the integration of tax and economics, is visible in the intended learning outcomes and set-up of the programme.
 The committee concludes that the programme meets the criteria for this standard.